The 10 Most Common Brain Cancer Symptoms

-There are over 120 types of brain and central nervous system (CNS) tumors.i The most accepted WHO classification system is used to identify tumors of the CNS (Brain & Spine).
+There are over 120 types of brain and central nervous system (CNS) tumors.
+The most accepted WHO classification system is used for identifying tumors of the CNS (Brain & Spine).
 It is important to note that tumors may have different subtypes too.
-For example, as astrocytoma can be anaplastic astrocytoma or juvenile pilocytic astrocytoma.
+For example, astrocytoma can be anaplastic astrocytoma or juvenile pilocytic astrocytoma.
 Overall, CNS cancers (Brain & Spine) contribute to less than 2% of all malignancies.
-Although considered rare, brain tumors contribute significantly to morbidity depending on the location and extent of tumor.
-The prognosis of each tumor depends on several factors such as extent of surgical resection, performance status, grade, age of patient and molecular characteristics.
+Although considered rare, brain tumors contribute significantly to morbidity depending on the location and extent of the tumor.
+The prognosis of each tumor depends on several factors such as the extent of surgical resection, performance status, grade, age of patient and molecular characteristics.
 Among CNS tumors, gliomas are the most common type of tumor.
-Some of the most common types of brain cancer include glioma, meningioma, nerve-sheath tumors and pituitary tumors.
+Some of the most common types of brain cancer include glioma, meningioma, nerve-sheath tumors, and pituitary tumors.

-The biology of pediatric brain cancers is different from adult brain cancers; they behave and respond to treatment differently.
+The biology of pediatric brain cancers is different from an adult; they behave and respond to treatment differently.
 Pediatric brain cancers are the second most common type of cancer in children after leukemia.
-Children tend to have better prognosis when compared to adults.
+Children tend to have a better prognosis when compared to adults.
 Some of the common pediatric brain cancers include Ependymoma, astrocytoma, medulloblastoma and brain cell glioma.